lukenew2/automobile-depreciation/README.md

 # Should you Buy or Lease your Next Car?
-End-to-End Data Science Project

 ## Project Goal